guizoxxv/laravel-multi-size-image/README.md

 ]
 ```

 Above are the default values.
-The biggest dimmension is considered when resizing and the aspect ratio is kept.
+The biggest dimension is considered when resizing and the aspect ratio is kept.
 An auto-generated name will be used as the new file name.
-The size identification is used as a suffix in the file name to distinct which will be loaded.
+The size identification is used as a suffix in the file name to distinguish which will be loaded.

 > **Example:**